ilkerbayram/Basic-HMM/README.md

 # Basic-HMM
-Contains basic HMM functions necessary for model and state estimation for a discrete state and observation space HMM.
+Contains basic Hidden Markov Model functions, in python, necessary for model and state estimation for a discrete state and observation space HMM.
 The function/variable names follow Rabiner's tutorial.